 Open four days a week, the market is visited by approximately 35,000 people.
 While The Hague Market is primarily known for its large range of exotic products it also has some of the best from fresh produce including vegetables, fruit, fish and meat to herbs plus women’s, men’s and children’s clothing and electronics.

-De Haagse Passage
+17. Shop in Style at De Haagse Passage

 Fancy something more elegant?
 Step inside The Hague’s famous shopping arcade De Passage.
 Beneath the glass atria and chiselled façades are classy boutique stores, bustling food and drink establishments, and even a hotel.
 This place is stunningly beautiful.